top of page

 Specifically, the winner of this award will be an individual who:

-• Goes out of their immediate circle and neighborhood to help the under-served, immigrant/refugee community, Improves the lives of others
+• Goes out of their immediate circle and neighborhood to help the underserved, immigrant/refugee community & improves the lives of others

 • Has assumed the leadership role in managing a community service project/initiative or played a significant role in managing a part of a larger project for a minimum of six months